Johnny Orlando

-John Vincent Orlando (born January 24, 2003) is a Canadian singer-songwriter, vlogger, and actor.
-Orlando first received attention on social media by posting covers of pop songs by artists such as Austin Mahone, Taylor Swift, Rihanna, Justin Bieber, and Shawn Mendes to his YouTube channel.
+John Vincent Orlando (born January 24, 2003) is a Canadian-American singer-songwriter, and actor.
+He first received attention on social media by posting covers of pop songs by artists such as Austin Mahone, Taylor Swift, Rihanna, Justin Bieber, and Shawn Mendes to his YouTube channel.
 In 2019, Orlando was nominated for the Juno Award for Breakthrough Artist of the Year.
 He has also won an MTV Europe Music Award for Best Canadian Act four times in 2019, 2020, 2021, and 2022.

-Orlando's debut album all the things that could go wrong was released on August 19, 2022.
+Orlando's debut studio album All the Things That Could Go Wrong was released on August 19, 2022.